OlayinkaJames01/Global-Pandemic-Data-Processing-Assessment/README.md

 # Global-Pandemic-Data-Processing-Assessment

 A data processing task with the Global Pandemic (COVID-19) dataset.
-Analysis using simple moving average (SMA)
+Analysis using simple moving average (SMA) to understanding the daily increment in cases